Results are Tagged with "Cultural Heritage Center"

-Assistant Secretary of State for Educational and Cultural Affairs Evan Ryan accepted an award from the Archaeological Institute of America.
-The institute cited the State Department’s long history in leadership championing cultural heritage, especially as guardians of the UN treaty of trafficking in cultural antiquities, as well as extensive work in protecting Iraqi antiquities.
+The Archaeological Institute of America cited the State Department’s long history in leadership in this area, especially as a market-country leader in implementation of the UN treaty of trafficking in cultural property, as well as extensive work in protecting Iraqi antiquities.

 United States and Italy Mark Fifteenth Anniversary of Memorandum to Protect Italian Cultural Heritage